mjordan/digital_preservation_using_islandora/README.md

 ### Islandora Riprap

-Riprap is a general fixity validation tool that is easy to integrate with Islandora repositories via the Islandora Riprap module.
+Riprap is a general (not specific to Islandora) fixity validation tool that is easy to integrate with Islandora repositories via the Islandora Riprap module.
 Riprap periodically validates the fixity of media, but the Drupal module provides users with reports that allow them to monitor fixity information at the object level:

 ![Media fixity check status](docs/images/islandora_riprap_details.png)